Vbeam in Seoul — Vascular Laser · 595nm Pulsed Dye

 Timeline

 Visible vessel constriction within minutes.
-Purpura mode: transient purple discoloration over treated vessels (target endpoint).
-Sub-purpura mode: mild erythema only.
+Purpura mode: transient purple discoloration.
+Sub-purpura: mild erythema only.

 5. Month 6-12 post-course

-Revascularization can occur — periodic maintenance PDL prevents return to baseline.
-Retrospective Korean cohort evidence supports adjunct oral minocycline to reduce recurrence.
+Revascularization can occur; periodic maintenance prevents return to baseline.

 03